Do you want teachers at your school to be able to successfully teach students how to code?

 - Innovative lesson materials that can be used to deliver a twenty hour programme over one school term

-- An expert volunteer software engineering professional (a volunteer) to support a secondary school teacher (or teachers) within your school to develop the skills needed to become confident in teaching coding to Year 7 or Year 8 students
+- An expert volunteer software engineering professional (a volunteer) to support a secondary school teacher (or teachers) within your school to develop the skills needed to become confident in teaching coding to Year 7 students

 CS in Schools may be able to provide additional hardware and software where required.
-The pilot in 2019 is run at no cost to schools, and is funded by philanthropic support.
+The programme runs at no cost to schools, and is funded by philanthropic support.

 How does it work?